House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

 Metal files are a staple for knife-making, and all metal workers and knife-makers rely on them heavily.
-They sand off rough areas on the metal after you have shaped it.
-This allows the knife to have a smooth and crisp finish that is both sharp and attractive looking.
+They sand off rough areas on the metal after you shape it.
+This gives the knife a smooth and crisp finish that is both sharp and attractive.

 7. Sandpaper